dunesage/dunesage.github.io/README.md

 Journalists at leading newspapers use Planet Labs imagery to provide a birds-eye view of many current events.
 For example, The New York Times [Visual Investigations team](https://www.nytimes.com/spotlight/visual-investigations) found a Planet image of a cargo ship called Galaxy Leader that was [anchored offshore](https://www.nytimes.com/2023/11/21/world/middleeast/houthi-hijack-ship-galaxy-leader.html) before being hijacked off the coast of Yemen:
 ![nyt](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/nyt.png)

 Inspired by the idea of identifying ships from satellite data, I obtained a dataset with the title [Ships in Satellite Imagery](https://www.kaggle.com/datasets/rhammell/ships-in-satellite-imagery) from the data science platform Kaggle.
 The data was posted by the user [rhammell](https://www.kaggle.com/rhammell), who shared 4000 80x80 RGB images "extracted from Planet satellite imagery over the San Francisco Bay and San Pedro Bay areas of California."
-Of these 4000 images, 1000 were labeled as 'ship' and 3000 as 'no-ship'.
+These are some of the [busiest port areas](https://lao.ca.gov/Publications/Report/4618Of) in California for container shipping, being located offshore of the state's two main metropolitan areas: the Bay Area and Los Angeles.
+OF these 4000 images, 1000 were labeled as 'ship' and 3000 as 'no-ship'.
 The particulars of each class are described below by the curator of the data set:

 > **'ship':** Images in this class are centered on the body of a single ship.
 Ships of different sizes, orientations, and atmospheric collection conditions are included.